-The Interdisciplinary Archaeology Workshop is now accepting submissions for the 2020-2021 academic year!
+The Interdisciplinary Archaeology Workshop is now accepting submissions for Autumn quarter!

-Looking for feedback on a conference paper, MA thesis, or dissertation chapter you’ve been working on?
-Have you been catching up on field reports and archival research over the past few months?
-The Interdisciplinary Archaeology Workshop is now accepting submissions for the 2020-2021 academic year.
+We hope that everyone is enjoying a great summer!
+Are you looking for feedback on a conference paper, MA thesis, or dissertation chapter?
+Have you been catching up on field reports and archival research over the summer; or preparing grant or job applications?
+The Interdisciplinary Archaeology Workshop (IAW) is now accepting submissions for the Autumn quarter of the 2023-2024 academic year.

-If you are interested in presenting a paper or an ongoing analysis to IAW, please contact Luiza Osorio G. da Silva (email@example.com) and Nikki Grigg (firstname.lastname@example.org) with the following information:
+If you are interested in presenting a paper or an ongoing analysis to IAW, please contact student coordinators Harrison Morin (NELC, email@example.com) and Henry Bacha (Anthropology, firstname.lastname@example.org) with the following information:

 - Type of paper (e.g., dissertation chapter, MA paper, conference paper)

 - A short abstract or summary